 How do you maintain your integrity as a leader?

 This research from the Institute of Leadership and Management shows that while 83% of managers say their organizations have value statements, only 38% consider they are closely aligned to those statements.
+While 63% of people surveyed did not agree.
 That’s a huge disconnect.
-Further, some 63% of people surveyed believe they have been asked to take action which goes against the values of their business.
-This must call into question the integrity as a leader.
+This must call into question managers integrity as a leader.

-It’s becoming increasingly clear that we are entering a business world where ethics, values and integrity are priorities for customers and employees alike.
-For any business to compete, the values statement which had been written and tossed in a drawer is having to be pulled out, the dust blown off and implemented in a more meaningful and practical way, and if you are in charge, you must know how to maintain your integrity as a leader.
+It’s becoming increasingly clear we are entering a business world where ethics, values and integrity are priorities for customers and employees alike.
+For any business to compete, the values statement must be a living document which action is taken on.
+The values implemented in a meaningful and practical way.
+If you are in charge, you must know to implement your values statement will help to maintain your integrity as a leader.

 It all starts with the leader

-Of course, it all starts with the leader and if the leader can’t walk the talk on values and ethics, then it matters not what the rest of the team are doing because it is the leader who sets the tone.
+Of course, it all starts with the leader.
+If the leader can’t walk the talk on values and ethics.
+It matters not what the rest of the team are doing.
+It is the leader who sets the tone.

 One of the problems highlighted in the research was that there was much confusion about what ethical behavior constituted.
 In my own experience, I have seen leaders lose the trust and respect of their employees when they have overstepped the boundaries not only of their value statements but when they have failed to display the following behaviors.